IraCherginyshka/AwesomeTetrisGame/README.md

   },
 ```

+##Build

+Checkout release branch => Run ng build to build the project.

+The build artifacts will be stored in the dist/ directory.

+This script involves the --prod flag for a production build and command for copy `dist/` directory to the `server/` directory

+OpenShift platform was chosen to deploy the project.
+It subscribes to changes in the `release` branch and after 5-6 minutes automatically adds all changes to the site using hooks.

 ## Project structure

 ```
 AwesomeTetrisGame/
+├── server/ - directory for Node configuration
+|  └── dist/ - the build folder which contains all files and folders which can be hosted in server
+|  └── models/ - directory for models
+|  └── MEAN-specific configuration files
+|
 ├── src/ - directory for code sources
 |  └── app/ - directory for files in which application logic and data are defined
 |  |   └── components/ - directory for components, templates, styles and unit tests